 Herbert Simon

-Herbert Simon was an American economist, political scientist, and cognitive psychologist, known for his contributions to a number of fields, including artificial intelligence, cognitive psychology, computer science, public administration, and economics.
-He received the Nobel Prize in Economics in 1978 for his pioneering research into the decision-making process within economic organizations.
-His work on bounded rationality and satisficing has had a profound impact on both social sciences and the field of artificial intelligence.
+Herbert Alexander Simon was an American economist, political scientist, cognitive psychologist, and computer scientist.
+He was a pioneer in the field of artificial intelligence and received the Nobel Prize in Economics in 1978 for his research into the decision-making process within economic organizations.

 Books